chef/knife-azure/DOC_CHANGES.md

 Description of the required change.
 -->

-# knife-azure 1.5.0 doc changes
+# knife-azure 1.5.1 doc changes

-## Azure China Support via `--azure-api-host-name` configuration
+## Azure China support via `--azure-api-host-name` configuration
 All `knife-azure` commands can use Azure's China cloud by specifying the management API endpoint for that cloud, `management.core.chinacloudapi.cn` using the `--azure-api-host-name`